EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

 config files on your local laptop, which will be referred to as your workstation, and use `kubectl` to access the remote cluster API.

-You will need to install several command line tools on your workstation:
+You will need to install several command line tools on your workstation ([or build a utility container](#create-toolbox-container) to use as your virtual "workstation" environment):

  * A modern BASH shell, being the default Linux terminal shell, but also available on various platforms.